fission/fission.io/content/en/blog/logmonitoringloki.md

 Grafana Loki is a set of components which provides fully featured logging stack.
 This comprises of a client to fetch the logs, an aggregator and a visualizing tool.

-The stack supports multiple clients, for the case here we will use Promtail which is the recommended client whn using the stack in Kubernetes.
+The stack supports multiple clients, for the case here we will use Promtail which is the recommended client when using the stack in Kubernetes.
 The components are briefed below.

 - **Loki** - Loki is a horizontally scalable, highly available, multi-tenant log aggregation system inspired by Prometheus.